The Lady, or the Tiger?: Plot summary

-Other works

-By Stockton
+Sequel

 In July 1885, again in The Century Magazine, Stockton published "The Discourager of Hesitancy", a follow-up to "The Lady, or the Tiger?", and set one year after the events of that story.
 Five travelers visit the kingdom to discover what the accused man had found behind the door he chose.
 Meeting with an official, they explain that one of their countrymen was present on that day, but fled without seeing the result.
 The official tells them a second story, of a prince who had come to the kingdom to find a wife.
 Instead of allowing him to see any available ladies, the king had him immediately taken to guest quarters and summoned attendants to prepare him for a wedding to be held the next day.
 One attendant introduced himself as the Discourager of Hesitancy and explained that his job was to ensure compliance with the king's will, through the subtle threat of the large "cimeter" (scimitar) he carried.

 At noon on the following day, the prince was blindfolded and brought before a priest, where a marriage ceremony was performed and he could feel and hear a lady standing next to him.
 Once the ceremony was complete, the blindfold was removed and he turned to find 40 ladies standing before him, one of whom was his new bride.
 If he did not correctly identify her, the Discourager would execute him on the spot.
 The prince narrowed the possibilities down to two, one lady smiling and one frowning, and made the correct choice.

 The kingdom official tells the five travelers that once they figure out which lady the prince had married, he will tell them the outcome of "The Lady, or the Tiger?"
 The story ends with a comment that they still have not come to a decision.